 All too often I see infants who have been prescribed medications to control/relieve their symptoms-yet without addressing the root cause of the symptoms how can that medication be expected to improve their health?
 Common examples of this are oral/nipple thrush and reflux.

-So I truly do know what you are going through, I can sympathise, empathise and recognise all of your emotions and frustrations.
+So I truly do know what you are going through, I can sympathise, empathise and recognise your emotions and frustrations.

-I am now in a position where I can hold clinics, or provide a home-visiting service.
+I am now in a position where I can hold clinics in my own domestic setting (see The Clinic here).

-This allows for greater flexibility for appointment availability, but also allows for the appointment to be held in a warm and comforting environment, this includes Baby Massage and Yoga which is available as a class or as a 1:1 private session in your home.
+This allows for greater flexibility for appointment availability, but also allows for the appointment to be held in a warm and comforting environment, and so many previous patients agree! (see my Feedback).